Effective Communication: Faculty and Students with Disabilities

 Written Assignments, Written Exams, Alternative Lab Work

 Sometimes an accommodation adjusts how homework is to be done, but not what is to be done.
-For example, instead of an oral presentation, a student might be allowed to videotape their presentation or use an interpreter or submit a written assignment; an exam that is normally given orally could be arranged in writing; work that is normally done with headphones or in a lab situation might be done in writing or with interpreter support.
-Make sure that assignments assess student knowledge and skills relative to course content, not the ability to hear or speak.
+For example, instead of an oral presentation, a student might be allowed to videotape their presentation or submit a written assignment; an oral exam could be changed to written; or work that is normally done in a lab might be completed with an assistant operating as the limbs and fine motor skills of the student.
+Make sure that assignments assess student knowledge and skills relative to course content, not the ability to hear, speak, or move.

 Email and Written Communication

-Classroom comments and student questions can be done by email or handwritten notes if verbal communication in class is difficult, especially when due to anxiety or voice production.
-The use of email allows students more time to compose their thoughts.
+Classroom comments and student questions can be done by online forum, email, or even handwritten notes if verbal communication in class is difficult, especially when due to anxiety or voice production.
+These methods allow students more time to compose their thoughts and to provide meaningful participation without using their literal voice.

 Communication Assistance, Peer Support, and Extended Time

 A third party might be useful for providing communication support.
 This person might be someone trained to interpret a speech pattern, read a communication board, or help a person make words more clear.
-Sometimes a student may benefit from having a peer or fellow student provide this support, but this should occur only with prior agreement and coordination between both students, taking care not to put a student on the spot or breech confidentiality.
+Sometimes a student may benefit from having a peer or fellow student provide this support, but this should occur only with prior agreement and coordination between both students, taking care not to put a student on the spot, breach confidentiality, or assume an arrangement without consent.

-Extended time is often needed for communicating orally or in writing with or without the aid of communication devices.
+Extended time on a test or homework is often needed for communicating orally or in writing with or without the aid of communication devices.
 Even using an interpreter may require more time due to a lag between the reception of the original language and the translation to the output language.

 Seating, Pacing, and Alternative Arrangements

-Most students who have a hearing impairment will want to sit close enough to lip read the instructors and see interpreters or captions, typically near the front of the room.
-In situations with circles or non-traditional seating arrangements, the student may have to sit across from the instructor and have the interpreter or real-time captioner sit in the middle.
-Students with other learning needs may prefer to sit near a door, away from windows that bring in outside noise, or near the instructor.
-A student using an assistant may need extra seating for the second person and a student using technical aids may need to sit near power outlets or close to a specific piece of equipment.
+In situations with circles or non-traditional seating arrangements, students with disabilities may have preferences for where they sit.
+Think about ease of access, ability to see the instructor and interpreter or captioner, desire to sit near a safe-feeling door or away from a distracting window, and more.
+A student using an assistant may need extra seating for the second person and a student who requires technical aids may need to sit near power outlets or close to a specific piece of equipment.
+When in doubt, provide options and ask the individual privately.

 Consider the pacing of your sessions.
 If possible, allow for quiet pauses and slower-paced answers to questions presented in class.
 Sometimes slowing the pace slightly can facilitate the participation of a student with a communication disability.
 Alternatively, consider providing smaller groups, seminars, and one-to-one opportunities so that the benefits of interaction are not lost for the student who cannot participate in large classes.